country living in Sanger

 I was in a very dark place at the end of our time at the Belmont house.
 This continued in Sanger.
 I was still barely aware of what was happening around me.
 The healing period took several years.
 I was still in a problematic place spiritually in that I felt that Heavenly Father had permanently rejected me.
 I continued attending church because I knew that if I quit, it would also affect my family’s future attendance.
 But I did not believe that I was capable of receiving salvation when this life was over.

 Our sons invented a game while we lived here.
-We would watch the pasture from an area just outside the back of the house.
-Let’s call it a grassy porch.
+We would watch the pasture from a grassy porch area just outside the back of the house.
 While watching, one of the boys would make his best “moo”, and then get a point for each moo that came back.
 The one with the most moos wins.
 Things can be kinda slow out in the country.

-We adopted a dachshund puppy, Carmen.
-She also had a brother who was oddly shaped (for a dachshund) and not very smart.
-He was unlikely to be adopted, being the runt of the litter.
-He never grew long and skinny like a dachshund.
-We also adopted him and named him Leonardo or Leo.
-While he wasn’t smart, he gave a lot of love.
-They were both with us for 17 years.
-Carmen considered it her mission to look after her brother.
+Around this time, we also adopted a dachshund puppy named Carmen.
+She had a brother who was oddly shaped for a dachshund, not very smart, and unlikely to be adopted as the runt of the litter.
+He never grew long and skinny, but he gave a lot of love, so we adopted him too and named him Leonardo, or Leo.
+They were both with us for 17 years, and Carmen always considered it her personal mission to look after her brother.

 As I healed, I became more functional and was called to be an assistant to Jim Christiansen, the High Priests’ Group Leader at church.
 I enjoyed my time working with him.
 At my suggestion, I was moved from being his counselor to becoming his executive secretary.
-They were always making decisions in the dark.
-Attendance and other data were entered into the computer months late, and it was impossible to determine where and how much support people needed.
-As I moved to a secretary, I could ensure that information was current and available when making decisions.
-Later, Jim told me that my suggested move to secretary was the right move.
+Before that, the leadership was always making decisions in the dark; attendance and other data were entered into the computer months late, making it impossible to determine where and how much support people needed.
+By becoming the secretary, I could ensure that information was current and available.
+Later, Jim told me it was exactly the right move.
 The entire presidency was more effective with usable data.
 I love Jim.
 He treated our family generously, as you will see with our move back to Fresno.

-Money was very tight during this period.
-Kathy and I still honored our date-night tradition on Fridays.
-Since there was no money for going out, we would go to our bedroom.
-We cooked a special dinner and a treat, then took them to the bedroom.
-We then sequestered ourselves in the master bedroom to have dinner and dessert while watching movies on our TV.
-The kids were instructed that they were not to be disturbed unless the house was burning down.
-If anyone called for us, they were told that we were out at the movies.
+Money was incredibly tight during this period.
+Still, Kathy and I honored our date-night tradition on Fridays.
+Since there was no money for going out, we brought the date to us.
+We cooked a special dinner and a treat, then sequestered ourselves in the master bedroom to eat while watching movies on our TV.
+The kids were strictly instructed that they were not to disturb us unless the house was burning down.
+If anyone called the house for us, the kids told them we were “out at the movies.”

 We lived in Sanger for four years.
 Our credit rating steadily improved, enabling us to qualify for a home loan.
 When we decided to move out, our landlord took advantage of us.
-He did not accept our efforts to clean up after we moved and charged us for professional cleaning.
-He had the property’s trees trimmed and charged us.
-When he replaced the 4-year-old carpet, we were charged the full cost.
+He refused to accept our efforts to clean, charging us for professional cleaning, tree trimming, and the full cost of replacing a four-year-old carpet.
 We ended up with more than $3,000 in charges when we moved out.
-But we have to find a place that would be ours.
+But we knew it was time to find a place that would truly be ours.

 The story of Kathy & Ron Goodlad